-|I am an
+|I am a professor in

-Computing, Georgia Tech, in 2008.
-I am a recipient of 2010 NSF CAREER
+Georgia Tech, in 2008.
+I am a recipient of 2010 NSF CAREER Award,

-IEEE Symposium on Security & Privacy (Oakland'10), Best
+2010 IEEE Symposium on Security & Privacy (Oakland'10), Best

-Paper Award from 2015 International
+Paper Award from 2015 International Conference on Distributed

-Research Award.
-I'm currently directing
+and Google Faculty Research Award.
+I'm currently directing the SUCCESS

-Lab at TAMU.
+at TAMU.
 A short bio is available here.

 - Are you coming for the list of computer